Finite Expression Method for Solving High-Dimensional Partial Differential Equations: An Implementation of FEX

-The configuration of the tree can be designed as in Fig.~\ref{fig:trees}.
+The configuration of the tree of various depths can be designed as in Figure~\ref{fig:trees}.
 Each tree node is either a binary operator or a unary operator that takes value from the corresponding binary or unary set.
 The binary set can be $\mathbb{B}:=\{+,-,\times,\div,\cdots\}$.
-The unary set can be $\mathbb{U}:=\{\sin,\exp, \log, \text{Id}, (\cdot)^2, \int\cdot\text{d} x_i, \frac{\partial\cdot}{\partial x_i}, \cdots\}$, which contains elementary functions (e.g., polynomial and trigonometric function) and integral or differentiation operators.
+The unary set can be $\mathbb{U}:=\{\sin,\exp, \log, \text{Id}, (\cdot)^2, \int\cdot\text{d} x_i, \frac{\partial\cdot}{\partial x_i}, \cdots\}$, which contains elementary functions (e.g., polynomial and trigonometric function), antiderivative and differentiation operators.
 Here ``Id'' denotes the identity map.
-Notice that if an integration or a derivative is used in the expression, the operator can be applied numerically.
-Each entry of the operator sequence $\Be$ is one-to-one associated with the tree traversal.
-The length of $\Be$ is the total number of tree nodes.
-For example, Fig.~\ref{fig:workflow}(b) shows a tree with 4 nodes and $\Be=(\text{Id}, \times, \exp, \sin).$
+Note that if an integration or a derivative is used in the expression, the operator can be applied numerically.
+Each entry in the operator sequence $\Be$ has a one-to-one correspondence with the traversal of the nodes of the tree.
+The length of $\Be$ equals the total number of tree nodes.
+For example, when inorder traversal is used, Figure \ref{fig:workflow}b depicts a tree with 4 nodes and $\Be=(\text{Id}, \times, \exp, \sin).$

 The computation flow of the binary tree is conducted recursively.
 The operator of a node is granted higher precedence than that of its parent node.
-First, as in Fig.~\ref{fig:trees}, we present the computation flow of the basic trees (a tree has a depth of 1 with only 1 operator).
+First, as in Figure~\ref{fig:trees}, we present the computation flow of the basic trees (a tree has a depth of 1 with only 1 operator).
 For a basic tree with a unary operator $u_1$, when the input is $i_0$, then the output $o_1=\alpha u_1(i_0)+\beta$, where $\alpha$ and $\beta$ are scaling and bias parameters, respectively.
 For a basic tree with a binary operator $b_1$, when the input is $i_{01}$ and $i_{02}$, the output becomes $o_1=b_1(i_{01}, i_{02})$.
-With these two basic trees, we are ready to define the computation for arbitrary depth by recursion, as the examples shown in Fig.~\ref{fig:trees}.
+With these two basic trees, we are ready to define the computation for arbitrary depth by recursion, as the examples shown in Figure~\ref{fig:trees}.
 Specifically, the input of a parent node is the output of the child node(s).
-All the scaling $\alpha$ and bias $\beta$ parameters are denoted by $\bm{\theta}$.
-In our implementation, the tree input at the bottom layer is a $d$-dimensional variable $\bm{x}$ (Fig.~\ref{fig:workflow}b).
-The unary operator directly linked to $\bm{x}$ is applied element-wisely to each entry of $\bm{x}$, and then the scaling $\alpha$ becomes a $d$-dimensional vector used for a linear transformation from $\mathbb{R}^d$ to $\mathbb{R}^1$.
+When the tree input at the bottom layer is a $d$-dimensional variable $\bm{x}$ (Figure~\ref{fig:workflow}b), the unary operator directly linked to $\bm{x}$ is applied element-wisely to each entry of $\bm{x}$ and the scaling $\alpha$ becomes a $d$-dimensional vector to perform a linear transformation from $\mathbb{R}^d$ to $\mathbb{R}^1$.